 There are a few other forms of magnesium worthy of note.
 Magnesium chloride is highly bioavailable, especially in topical form as magnesium oil and magnesium lotion.
 These have become widely available and quite popular.
 Rubbing it on your skin and letting it soak in will allow your body to absorb it transdermally, bypassing the inefficiencies of digestion.

 Magnesium sulfate in the form of epsom salts are good to use as a therapeutic bath, but not good for internal consumption.

 Other potentially good oral forms include magnesium taurate and magnesium orotate, both of which seem especially helpful in regulating the heart and cardiovascular system, and also have a calming effect.
 Magnesium glycinate and magnesium malate are also known to have high absorption rates.
-It’s best to avoid magnesium citrate and magnesium oxide, as their absorption rate is low and they don’t have the best effects.
+Magnesium citrate, on the other hand, has a low absorption rate, so is not the ideal form.